gaehlerm/SoftwareEngineering/README.md

    print("Yes we can")
 ```

 In this case I certainly prefer the second option due to the readability point of view.
 It’s so much clearer.
 It reads like an English sentence.
-From code point of view, I prefer the first option using the function.
+From a code point of view, I prefer the first option using the function.
 This is one of the cases where the principles explained in this book will not give you a definite answer how to deal with this problem.
 It can only give you some arguments for one solution or the other.
 You’ll eventually have to make a judgment call by yourself.
 If you find some good arguments for and against both solutions, you are a good programmer.
 Once you manage to make the right decision, you are a great programmer.

 In software engineering there are always so many things to consider.
 This was just another example.
 Probably there are more arguments for one or the other solution that I missed.
 They might make the whole discussion obsolete.
-Let me know if you found such a solution, I’d be curious.
+Let me know if you found such an argument, I’d be curious.

 ## Constructors